 - Path tracing, when activated, is a mechanism that highlights the paths that intersect at a particular screen.

-- If available on your account, the Instant Insights feature automatically showcases below the IPF various key findings—not only patterns and trends of interest but anomalous answers to task-based questions, too.
+- If available on your account, the Instant Insights feature automatically showcases various key findings below the IPF—not only patterns and trends of interest but also anomalous answers to task-based questions.

 Contributor paths

-A contributor’s session videos and metrics related to the session—time, number of screens visited, and number of interactions—display below the diagram.
+Note: A contributor’s session videos and metrics related to the session—time, number of screens visited, and number of interactions—are displayed below the diagram. -

 - To watch a clip of the contributor doing the entire task, click the timer next to the username.